awsivbilinskyy/myms-lifecycle/README.md

 ```
 ansible-playbook /vagrant/ansible/service.yml -i /vagrant/ansible/hosts/prod --extra-vars "repo_dir=$PWD service_name=books-ms"
 ```
+* notice: from time to time this may fail with an error:
+"Failed to import the required Python library (Docker SDK for Python: docker (Python >= 2.7) or docker-py (Python 2.6)" - to fix this just restart the playbook once more

 to verify if application was deployed succesfuly the next command:
 ```
 curl -i http://10.100.198.201/api/v1/books